kylev/ha-sengledng/README.md

 ## Configuration

-Add your user name (email) and password in the `configuration.yaml`.
+Add a `sengledng` section to your `configuration.yaml` and set up your credentials.

 ```yaml
 sengledng: